Diploma of RANZCOG

 Examination

-Please visit Certificate and Diploma examinations for information and resources relating to the examination, including registration open and closing dates
+Please visit Certificate and Associate Procedural examinations for information and resources relating to the examination, including registration open and closing dates

 Trainee feedback questionnaire

-This is a confidential, compulsory questionnaire that you submit to the College at the completion of your Diploma of RANZCOG training — it’s not for assessment purposes.
+This is a confidential, compulsory questionnaire that you submit to the College at the completion of the Associate Training Program (Procedural) — it’s not for assessment purposes.

 The questionnaire assesses the training hospitals, rather than individuals within hospitals, so that future training can be modified and improved.
 The questionnaire asks you to rate and comment on various aspects of your training, including the standard of supervision and clinical experience.

-Questionnaire responses are collated by the Conjoint Committee for the Diploma of Obstetrics and Gynaecology (CCDOG).
+Questionnaire responses are collated by the Conjoint Committee for Associate Procedural Training (CCAPT)

 Modules